Shrimp Vindaloo Recipe (Prawn Vindaloo)

 Roasted spices, chilies with vinegar, garlic, ginger and tamarind paste added to a blender.

-Now add ¾ cup water and blend to make a smooth paste.
+Step 4: Now add ยพ cup of water and blend until smooth.
 Scrape the sides of the blender a few times while blending.
 Vindaloo paste is ready.
 Keep it aside.

 Smooth vindaloo paste made.